adam-sse/geneseer-test-driver/README.md

 following.
 The results are written via Java serialization to stdout.
 The normal stdout and stderr output of the test execution are suppressed.

-There are two commands available:
+There are three commands available:

 * `"CLASS"`: another `java.lang.String` after this command specifies the fully qualified class name of a test class to run.
 The are loaded via